divyanshupundir/mavlink-kotlin/generator/README.md

     generatedSourcesDir = file("src/main/kotlin")
 }
 ```

+The reason for this is that the generator will generate the classes in the order they are included.
+If a dialect depends
+on another, the dependent dialect is included later so that the generator can resolve the classes it depends on.

 You can now publish these definition files to your private maven repository and use them as a replacement for the
 `definitions` module in your project.